JohnCoene/waiter/docs/waiter.md

 ![](_assets/img/waiter-layer2.gif)

-Note that one might still want to use the `hide` method if one does not layer the waiting screen over a rendered element (if it is not dynamically rendered there is not way for the waiter to know its content has changed).
+Note that one might still want to use the `hide` method if one does not layer the waiting screen over a rendered element (if it is not dynamically rendered there is no way for the waiter to know its content has changed).

 ```r
 library(shiny)